Sodium hypochlorite washes: Sodium hypochlorite bath

 Sodium hypochlorite baths became an acceptable treatment of atopic dermatitis due to a 2009 landmark study by JT Huan.
 The use of sodium hypochlorite in the form of a bleach bath, has been reported to improve atopic dermatitis severity in children with moderate-to-severe dermatitis or eczema.

-Solutions of 0.05–0.06% NaOCl are considered safe and still maintain bactericidal activity against Staphylococcus aureus.
-Bleach bath dilution can be achieved by adding approximately 1/4 cup of household bleach (6% or 8.5%) to a ½ bathtub (13 gallons) of water.
+Solutions of 0.005–0.006% NaOCl are considered safe and still maintain bactericidal activity against Staphylococcus aureus.
+Bleach bath dilution can be achieved by adding approximately 1/4 cup (60 mL) of household bleach (6% or 8.5%) to a half-full bathtub (20 USgal) of water.
 A person would then submerge themselves, from the neck down, or the affected area in the bath for 10 to 30 minutes.
 Significant reduction in eczema severity was demonstrated in 31 Staphylococcus aureus infected atopic dermatitis patients after 3 months of using dilute bleach baths twice a week, in a randomized, single-blind, placebo-controlled trial.
 In another clinical trial, Wong evaluated 36 moderate-to-severe atopic dermatitis patients with clinical skin infection and reported improved disease severity with the use of twice-weekly dilute bleach baths.

 In addition to having bactericidal activity, sodium hypochlorite baths have been shown to have a direct effect on suppressing NF-κB signaling in the outermost layer of skin in mice, and reduced dermatitis severity in a mouse model of radiation dermatitis.
 Findings suggest that sodium hypochlorite baths may have a direct suppressive effect on the inflammation.
 The same investigators demonstrated an anti-aging effect of bleach bath in mice.

 Some cases of severe burns have been reported for using too much bleach within the water.
 Using too little bleach may not be effective and the American Academy of Dermatology recommends using regular strength bleach, not concentrate.